kubernetes/kubernetes/docs/devel/api_changes.md

 If you added functionality, you should consider documenting it and/or writing an example to illustrate your change.

+## Incompatible API changes
+If your change is going to be backward incompatible or might be a breaking change for API consumers, please send an announcement to `kubernetes-dev@googlegroups.com` before the change gets in.
+If you are unsure, ask.
+Also make sure that the change gets documented in `CHANGELOG.md` for the next release.

 ## Adding new REST objects

 TODO(smarterclayton): write this.